EstherAlo/DAREY.IO-Projects/Project7/Project7.md

 sudo mysql_secure_installation
 ```

-  I then created a database called tooling, a database user (webaccess) and granted permission to webaccess user on tooling database to do anything only from the webservers subnet cidr.
+- I then created a database called tooling, a database user (webaccess) and grant permission to webaccess user on tooling database to do anything only from the webservers subnet cidr.

 ```
  CREATE USER 'webaccess'@'172.31.16.0/20' IDENTIFIED BY 'password';